mia-platform/documentation/docs/info/supported-browsers.md

 In this page you can find **guidelines about the Browsers supported by Mia Platform**.

+## Supported Browsers

-Mia Platform DevOps Console is supported by the following Browsers:
+Use Mia Platform DevOps Console with the latest version of any supported browser:

 * Chrome;